samucatezu/LifeCareApi/README.md

 Spring Boot Application, in which the user can calculate the amount of a given insurance, and then purchase it and print the policy in PDF form.
 When new user registers an account, the application sends an e-mail verification link necessary to use its functionality.

 (PT-BR)
 Aplicativo Spring Boot, no qual o usuário pode calcular o valor de um determinado seguro, adquiri-lo e imprimir a apólice em formato PDF.
-Quando um novo usuário registra uma conta, o aplicativo envia um link de verificação de e-mail necessário para acessar o aplicativo.
+Quando um novo usuário registra uma conta, o aplicativo envia um link de verificação de e-mail necessário para completar o cadastro.
 ## Tools and Technologies

 * **Technology** : Java 11, Spring (Boot, MVC, Data JPA) , Lombok, JUnit 5, Mockito, Maven, AWS